astonbitecode/j4rs/rust/README.md

 * **[Java -> Rust support](#Java-to-Rust-support) (Call Rust from Java).**
 * **[JavaFX support](#JavaFX-support) (including FXML support).**
 * **Tested on Linux, Windows and [Android](#j4rs-in-android).**

+## Instead of donating to the dev

+With the hope that you find this project useful, please consider donating to [charity](./charity/README_CHARITY.md).

 ## Usage